 The English Language Institute (ELI) offers innovative programs in English as a Second Language (ESL) to UNCP’s growing population of international students.
 Overseen by the International Programs office, ELI offers high-quality English instruction to non-native speakers.
-ELI’s ESL instruction prepares international students to succeed, both academically and culturally, at UNCP and to perform at very high levels, whether in the classroom or off-campus in social, cultural, or professional settings.
+ELI’s ESL instruction prepares international students to succeed both academically and culturally at UNCP, whether in the classroom or off-campus in social, cultural, and professional settings.
 In addition to the achievement of linguistic competency, the program also aims at making international students more comfortable with, and better-informed of, life in the United States.
 A significant amount of content and opportunity is leveraged through current and cultural events and by means of local and regional excursions.

 Center for Adult Learners

 The Center for Adult Learners’ goal is to help meet the needs of the adult learner who attends UNCP by providing resource and referral information about campus and community resources.
 The center is designed to be a comprehensive resource and referral area for nontraditional students.
 It offers extended evening hours, a special freshman seminar class, readiness workshops, academic advising, orientation programs, and a Peer Mentoring Program.
 The Center for Adult Learners is located in Jacobs Hall, Suite H.

 TRIO Programs at UNCP, located in Jacobs Hall, Suites I, J, and N, are designed to help meet the academic, cultural, and financial needs of participants in order that they may achieve a high success rate while in school.
 The two projects included are Upward Bound and Student Support Services.